-A woman has showcased the effects of taking collagen for a year, revealing if it's really worth it.
+A woman has showcased the effects of taking collagen for a year, revealing whether it's really worth it.

 Advert

-Experts from Angela Ruskin University have carried out a scientific review into the effects of daily collagen supplements, finding that it does have some positives.
+Experts from the University of Anglia Ruskin have carried out a scientific review of the effects of daily collagen supplements, finding some 'legitimate' positives.

 It can rejuvenate the skin by boosting elasticity and hydration or moisture, but arguably one of the biggest beliefs about collagen - that it can stop wrinkles - is wide of the mark.

-The scientists said that the evidence points towards collagen pills or powder having 'some legitimate' skin gains over time, but nothing short-term.
+The scientists said that the evidence points towards collagen pills or powder having 'some legitimate' skin gains over time, especially for menopausal women or those with UV-damaged skin, but nothing short-term.

 What impact can collagen have?

-YouTuber Sara Anderson uploaded a video marking one year since she started taking collagen, explaining that you are meant to feel improvements in your joint, hair, skin, and even nails.
+YouTuber Sara Anderson uploaded a video marking one year since she started taking collagen, explaining that you should feel improvements in your joints, hair, skin, and even nails.

 She said that she won't give collagen credit for her improved hair, as she was treating that anyway, but she noticed positive changes in all other aspects.

-While many would expect a miracle, Sara said that she does still get pimples, but it managed to get rid of the 'roughness' and 'bumps' to the skin on her face within just 30 days.
+While many would expect a miracle, Sara said she still gets pimples, but she managed to get rid of the 'roughness' and 'bumps' on her face within just 30 days.

 She also noted: "Before, sometimes if I didn't have any sort of foundation on, my face was just kind of blotchy and pinky - it just wasn't like one color and I think that since I started taking this, that has improved."